 Julian Reischl <firstname.lastname@example.org>

-On Christmas morning when Isabel is taking the family photo Luke's left hand moves between three positions.
-Behind Jackie then to outside of her left shoulder then to between Jackie and Anna.
+On Christmas morning when Isabel is taking the family photo Jackie's right hand is first on Anna's right arm then at the small of her back.
 See more »

 DJ Scott Zoe: